 The military history of Iran dates back millennia.
 Even before settling in what is now Iran, Indo-Iranian tribes had invented the chariot by around 2000 BC.
 During their expansion into Iran and Central Asia during the early first millennium BC, Iranians developed the concept of cavalry, being the first people in the world to ride horses in battle on a large scale.
 Ancient Iranians were also noteworthy for the participation of women in battle; up to 20% of some tribes' warrior graves have female remains.

 For centuries later, Iran was ruled by Arabs and then by a succession of lesser Iranian and Turkish kingdoms until the rise of the next Iranian empire under the Safavids.
-The Safavid army was originally centered on the Qizilbash Turkmen which brought the dynasty to power.
-Later on, the Shah added musketeers and artillery in order to keep up with the Ottomans.
+The Safavid army was originally centered on the Qizilbash Turkmen who brought the dynasty to power.
+Later on, the Shah added musketeers and artillery in order to keep up with the neighboring Ottoman Empire, to whom the Safavids were frequently The Rival.
 The collapse of the Safavids led to disorder which eventually caused Iran's territory to shrink to its current borders.

 The modern Iranian army's history starts with Reza Shah's military reforms.
 He sent his officers to train in western academies and also brought in foreign advisors to train his soldiers.
 Reza Shah also established an air force and a new navy.

 After the Iranian revolution, the new authorities established the Revolutionary Guards, which deal with internal security.
 The Revolutionary Guards are Iran's State Sec: they have their own army, navy, and air force; they also have nominal control of the Basij, a paramilitary militia that acts as the government's street thugs and Culture Police.
 Iran also developed its domestic arms industry after the revolution, as it found itself diplomatically isolated.